Shaina Nitura

 Shaina Marie Nitura (born November 18, 2004) is a Filipino volleyball player.
 She is currently playing as an outside spiker for Alas Pilipinas and the Adamson Lady Falcons of the University Athletic Association of the Philippines, where she broke four records in just her rookie season in 2025.

 Personal life

-Following the footsteps of their father, Nitura and her siblings are all student-athletes.
+Following the footsteps of their father, Nitura and her siblings, including Judiel, are all student-athletes.

 Volleyball career

 UAAP

 Nitura was a member of the Adamson Lady Baby Falcons and was the team captain.
 In 2023, she won the 1st Best Outside Hitter award in the UAAP Season 85 high school girls' volleyball, with her team reaching the finals.

 In 2024, the Lady Baby Falcons had a 14–0 sweep throughout the tournament and Nitura bagged the 1st Best Outside Hitter award for the second straight season.
 It was an outright finals berth for them, with FEU, NU Nazareth School, and UST figuring in a step-ladder semifinal round.
 The UAAP also awarded her Season 86 MVP and Finals MVP after Adamson dethroned NUNS in Game 2 with a score of 25–18, 25–18, 28-26 even as Game 1 ended in three sets, too.

 On February 17, 2024, Nitura announced that she would remain with Adamson to play college volleyball.